Academy Standards Committee (Governors)

 Meet the Governors:

-I was elected as a parent governor in 2019 and am now delighted to be serving as chair of the board.
+I was elected as a parent governor in 2019.
 I have one child currently attending the school and one who will follow in 2021.
 My profession has seen me project manage electrical installations in large public sector new builds including schools, colleges, hospitals and universities giving me insight and the ability to help steer the school strategically and practically as it grows in numbers.
 Fundamentally I am passionate about the pupils at Kempsey Primary School receiving quality of education based around the school's core values and aim to use my role to both challenge and support the school's leadership as the school continues to develop.
 As part of my governing role, I am a class governor and I am a part of the resources committee.

 I am now retired after a career in the IT industry with IBM.
 I was a programmer, analyst and consultant, and finally worked in Corporate Governance.
 I live in Kempsey, and enjoy cooking (and eating) food, travel, and playing bridge.